nkymark/nkymark.github.io/_pages/vacancies.md

 ## There are no vacancies available at the moment. ##

-## All exisitng funded PhD openings are currently filled up but self-funded students are welcome to enquire and see contact for discussions. ##
+## All exisitng funded PhD openings are currently filled up but self-funded students are welcome to enquire and seek contact for discussions. ##

 <!--
 ## Mechatronics Technician (Full Time) ##